LinkNacional/woocommerce-invoice-payment/README.txt

 Invoice Payment for WooCommerce plugin is dependent on WooCommerce plugin, please make sure WooCommerce is installed and properly configured before starting Invoice Payment for WooCommerce installation.

+*External Libraries used*
+* We use the PHP external library [DOMPDF](https://github.com/dompdf/dompdf) for generating PDF invoices.
+* We use PHP [QR Code encoder](https://phpqrcode.sourceforge.net/) for generating the redirect URL page.

 **User instructions**

 1. Search the WordPress sidebar for 'Invoice Payment for WooCommerce';